IST-DASLab/gptq/README.md

 ````

 To run other OPT models replace `opt-125m` with one of: `opt-350m`, `opt-1.3b`, `opt-2.7b`, `opt-6.7b`, `opt-13b`, `opt-66b`.
-For 175B you must request access from Meta and then convert it to a local HuggingFace checkpoint using their scripts in `metaseq`.
+For the 175B-parameter mode, you have to request access from Meta and then convert it to a local HuggingFace checkpoint using their scripts in `metaseq`.
 Once you have such a checkpoint, simply pass its path instead of `facebook/opt-125m`.

 ### BLOOM